Full Coverage Auto Insurance

 How Much Auto Insurance Do You Really Need?

 If you’re in the market for a full coverage car insurance policy, there are varying levels of protection available to you.
 Based on the foundations of full coverage, as well as the long list of “extras” that may or may not be included, you can tailor your car insurance policy to best meet your needs.

-If you aren’t financially able to afford the cost of injury and damages in an accident, increase your coverage amount above basic liability insurance.
+If you aren’t financially able enough to afford the cost of injury and damages in an accident, increase your coverage amount above basic liability insurance.

 If annual comprehensive and collision rates exceed the value of your vehicle, this extra coverage may be unnecessary.
 When your car reaches around eight to ten years of age, calculate how your annual premium compares to the value of your car.

 If you are financially ready to pay for the replacement of an older vehicle, paying a monthly full coverage premium may no longer make sense.
 As your car gets older and depreciates in value, you can start to drop some of the “extras” in your policy or raise your deductible, as finances allow, to lower your monthly premium even further.

 How to Save Money on Full Coverage Car Insurance

 As this chart indicates, the cost of car insurance in the U.S. is continuing to increase.
 One of the reasons for this hike in pricing is due to the increase in claims in recent years as well as the rising cost of car repairs and replacement parts.
 Since cars these days are equipped with more advanced safety features such as sensors and cameras, replacement parts are more costly and thus why costs are going up for consumers.